This article was last updated by on

 As mentioned earlier, the chances are less for a severe illness that will require serious treatment.

-Nevertheless, if the situation deteriorates, then it is better to call and consult with your veterinarian.
-Do not panic and communicate the symptoms and behaviors of your pet thoroughly.
+Do not panic, and communicate the symptoms and behaviors of your pet thoroughly.

 Call your veterinarian or the Animal Poison Control Center of the American Society for the Prevention of Cruelty to Animals at (888) 426-4435.

-Proper treatment to your pets (Source: Pexels.com)
+Proper treatment of your pets

 Tips to Prevent Rubber Plants Poisoning

-A little bit of cautiousness can prevent you from the harm of your rubber plants.
+A little bit of cautiousness can prevent you from the harm of your Rubber plants.
 You can easily apply the tips below.

-1. Keep rubber plants further away (out of reach) from children.
+1. Keep Rubber plants further away (out of reach) from children.
 You can do this by placing them on higher tables, racks, corners, and such.

-3. Avoid touching your eyes when you are working with rubber plants.
+3. Avoid touching your eyes when you are working with Rubber plants.

 Preventing Your Pets from Eating Rubber Plants

 Animals are curious creatures like children.
-Moreover, placing your rubber plants in out-of-reach tables, racks and corners can also help to dodge your pets from eating rubber plants.
+Moreover, placing your Rubber plants in out-of-reach tables, racks, and corners can also help to dodge your pets from eating Rubber plants.

 Other than that, you can apply creative ways for pungent smells to avoid your pets’ inquisitive behavior.
-Follow some of the tips below.

 • Spray vinegar around the plant.